TextField is an important UI element that allows users to type the text as input. Let’s learn how to add TextField in Android Jetpack Compose.

 var textInput by remember { mutableStateOf("")}

-The input value of TextField is stored in textInput variable.
-If you find any error in Android Studio then press option + return (or alt + enter) shortcut to import getValue and setValue.
+variable.
+To resolve any errors in Android Studio, use the option + return (or alt + enter) shortcut to import the necessary functions like getValue

 import android.os.Bundle